 After a little break, walk down the hill to see an old dam called Presa de Soria.

-10. Roque Nublo
+14. Roque Nublo

 There is a small car park but it gets very busy late afternoon as many people want to see the sunset from there – and it is stunning!
-You can also stay for the night to do stargazing if you fancy 😊
+You can also stay for the night to do stargazing if you fancy.

-11. Maspalomas dunes
+15. Maspalomas dunes

-A must see on Gran Canaria!
+Gran Canaria what to visit?
+This is one of the best things to do in Maspalomas and a must-see in Gran Canaria!
 A wonderful, unique place in the scale of all the Canary Islands!
 The Maspalomas dunes stretch along the ocean at a length of 6 km and they occupy over 400 ha – so there is enough sand for everyone!
 The whole area is a great nature park and it’s partially shared with tourists.

 But hurry up!
 The famous Maspalomas dunes might be lost to the island of Gran Canaria early next century – according to years of study

-12. Playa del Ingles
+17. Playa del Ingles

-If you are looking for a vibrant nightlife and sandy beaches, Playa del Ingles is the place for you!
-This is Gran Canaria’s most famous holiday resort and a massive party place visited by many Northern European tourists.
-It is also one of the island’s oldest party resorts going back to the 1960s.
-The beach itself is nice but we preferred Amadores Beach as the water over there is much clearer.
+What’s on your Playa del Ingles things-to-do list?
+If you are looking for vibrant nightlife and sandy beaches in Gran Canaria, Playa del Ingles is the place for you!
+This is Gran Canaria’s most famous holiday resort and a massive party place visited by many Northern European tourists – one of the top places in Gran Canaria!

-If you love to party, Playa del Ingles on the Gran Canaria is where you should stay, otherwise find a bit quieter place
+If you love to party, Playa del Ingles on the Gran Canaria is where you should stay, otherwise, find a bit quieter place

-14. Mirador Degollada de La Yegua
+19. Mirador Degollada de La Yegua

+Best place to go in Gran Canaria?
 Located on the GC-60 from Maspalomas towards Fataga.
 Degollada de las Yeguas is one of the best miradors on the island.
-There are a small carpark and designated viewing area with breath-taking views!
+There are a small car park and designated viewing area with breath-taking views!

 With a clear sky, you can see the sea and sand dunes of Maspalomas on one side and the Valley of 1000 Palms on the other – a stunning and very popular lookout point.
 Btw., the drive on the GC-60 is pretty amazing too! 😉

-16. Mirador de Fataga
+22. Mirador de Fataga

 Mirador de Fataga is a very popular stop and meeting point for all quad and bike lovers – a great opportunity to stretch your feet whilst admiring the fab view.
-There is also a small shop so you can get some refreshments if you need.
+There is also a small shop so you can get some refreshments if you need them.

 What do you think?
 Would you visit this popular spot on Gran Canaria? 😉

-17. Barranco de Las Vacas
+23. Barranco de Las Vacas